 Is it worth the upgrade?

-Editor’s note: this Razer Kaira Pro review was updated on March 29, 2021 to update the scoring from results from our reader poll.
+Editor’s note: this Razer Kaira Pro review was updated on June 21, 2021 to update pricing.

 Who should get the Razer Kaira Pro?

 - Gamers looking for something to match their shiny new console.

 - Anyone using Microsoft platforms like Windows or the Xbox One who need something that works with Bluetooth too.

 Much like the Razer Opus and BlackShark V2, the Razer Kaira Pro shows Razer is serious about moving the look of its gaming headsets forward.
 The brushed metal circles of the Kraken, Nari, and Thresher are gone, replaced with a smoother, lower-profile design.
 This gaming headset is designed to be a little less egregiously gamer in its aesthetic, without losing the features that define it, and in that, it’s largely pretty successful.

 The Razer Kaira Pro is a wireless gaming headset for the Xbox Series S/X and platforms that support Xbox Wireless, as well as mobile.
 It’s made primarily of black, matte-texture plastic, with Razer’s typical bright green highlights.
 This is a pretty lightweight headset, but the plastic still feels sturdy, and it’s comfortable too.

 Learn more: What to look for in a gaming headset

 The ear pads and headband cushion are made of memory foam covered in Razer’s flowknit mesh fabric, which manages heat very well (kind of like the Airweave fabric SteelSeries uses).
 Gamers with glasses won’t find it as comfortable as something like velour, but it’s softer and more flexible than leatherette, and establishing a decent seal with it is pretty easy.